Tony Clement: Early life and career

 Clement was born Tony Peter Panayi in Manchester, England, the son of Carol Ann (née Drapkin) and Peter Panayi.
 His father was a Greek Cypriot and his mother was Jewish (part of her family had immigrated from Aleppo, Syria).
 He emigrated to Canada in childhood with his parents when he was four years old.
 His parents divorced and his mother married Ontario politician John Clement, with Tony adopting his stepfather's surname soon after.

 As a student at the University of Toronto, Clement was elected twice, both as an undergraduate and as a law student, to the university's Governing Council.
 He was also president of the campus Progressive Conservatives.
 He first attracted the attention of the media in 1986, when he created a new society to invite the South African ambassador to Canada, Glenn Babb, to speak after the International Law Society had withdrawn its invitation, deeming it too controversial because of the issue of apartheid.
 Clement argued in favour of inviting Babb on the grounds of free speech.
 An attempt by four law professors for a court injunction barring "any representative of the Republic of South Africa to expound, explain or otherwise to solicit public support for his Government's policy of apartheid" was rejected by the court.

-A graduate of the University of Toronto, Clement completed degrees in political science in 1983 and law in 1986.
-He was called to the Ontario Bar in 1988.
+He completed degrees in political science in 1983 and law in 1986, and was called to the Ontario Bar in 1988.

+He unsuccessfully ran for Metro Toronto Council in 1994, losing to future mayor David Miller in the ward of Parkdale-High Park.

 Clement is married to Lynne Golding, a partner and Chair of the Health Law Practice at the international law firm, Fasken Martineau DuMoulin.

-Clement became president of the Progressive Conservative Party of Ontario in 1990 and was a close ally of then-party leader Mike Harris.
-He ran, unsuccessfully, for Metro Toronto Council in 1994, losing to future mayor David Miller in the ward of Parkdale-High Park.
-He served as Harris's assistant principal secretary from 1992 to 1995 and played a leading role in drafting policy directives for the Common Sense Revolution.